Wuhazua/UI-Libs/README.md

 # UI-Libs

 A collection of both modern and legacy Roblox UI libraries.
 This repository was created due to the lack of actively maintained UI library hubs.
-I’ll keep this updated for as long as I can—until I inevitably forget about it.
+I’ll keep this updated for as long as I can until I eventually just forget about it.

 ---